Calysto/calysto/calysto/language/scheme/README.md

 **Calysto Scheme** is a real Scheme programming language, with full support for continuations, including call/cc.
 It can also use all Python libraries.
-Also has some extensions that make it more useful (stepper-debugger, choose/fail), or make it better integrated with Python.
+Also has some extensions that make it more useful (stepper-debugger, choose/fail, stack traces), or make it better integrated with Python.

 Because **Calysto Scheme** uses [MetaKernel](https://github.com/Calysto/metakernel/blob/master/README.rst), it has a fully-supported set of "magics"---meta-commands for additional functionality.
 This includes running Scheme in parallel.
 See all of the [MetaKernel Magics](https://github.com/Calysto/metakernel/blob/master/metakernel/magics/README.md).